Sarah Michelle Gellar: Beginnings and breakthrough (1981–1996)

 At the age of four, Gellar was spotted by an agent in a restaurant in Upper Manhattan.
 Two weeks later, she auditioned for a part in the television film An Invasion of Privacy.
 At the audition, she read both her own lines and those of Valerie Harper, impressing the directors enough to cast her in the role.
 The film aired on CBS in January 1983.

-While growing up, Gellar appeared in television commercials for such brands as Burger King, Shake 'n Bake, Duncan Hines, and Avon.
+While growing up, Gellar appeared in television commercials for a variety of brands, such as Burger King, Shake 'n Bake, Duncan Hines, Milton Bradley, LJN, and Avon.
 A 1982 advertisement for Burger King, in which she claimed the brand made larger and better tasting burgers than competitor McDonald's, was one of the first attack ads in the fast food industry.
 Executives at McDonald's parent company were so enraged that they sued all parties involved, naming Gellar and reportedly banning her from eating at the food chain.
 In a 2004 interview, she recalled: "I wasn't allowed to eat there.
 It was tough because, when you're a little kid, McDonald's is where all your friends have their birthday parties, so I missed out on a lot of apple pies."
-She was also signed up as a model for Wilhelmina.
+She was signed as a model for Wilhelmina.

-Gellar appeared in a safety skit during the September 28, 1982 episode of Late Night with David Letterman.
-Throughout the 1980s, she guest starred in various television series, such as Spenser: For Hire and Crossbow, and played minor roles in the films Over the Brooklyn Bridge (1984), Crossroads (1986), and Funny Farm (1988), though her scenes in the latter two were cut.
+Gellar appeared in a safety skit during the September 28, 1982 episode of Late Night with David Letterman, and returned for the December 11, 1985 episode, during "The Guy Under the Stairs" segment, playing Suzy Walker.
+Throughout the 1980s, she was a guest performer in the television series Love, Sidney, Guiding Light, Spenser: For Hire, and Crossbow, and played uncredited roles in the films Over the Brooklyn Bridge (1984) and Funny Farm (1988), though her scene in the latter was cut.
 She obtained a larger role as the daughter of a prostitute in the B thriller High Stakes (1989).
-At the age of nine, she acted in the off-Broadway production The Widow Claire, as well as in the Kids Sing-A-long VHS tapes Camp Melody and U.S.S.
-Songboat by Kids Klassics.
 In 1989, she shared hosting duties with Soleil Moon Frye and Rod Brogan in the syndicated weekly variety show Girl Talk, based on the board game of the same name.
 It only produced five episodes.